bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rosanes.md

 **Jakob Rosanes** was a German mathematician and chess master who worked on algebraic geometry and invariant theory.

 ### Mathematical Profile (Excerpt):
-* Akiva Eger's second marriage was to Brendel HaLevy Feibelman, the eleventh of their children being Beile Eger who was Jakob Rosanes's mother.
-* Jacob's father was Leo Meir Rosanes who had married Hadassah Eger, another of the children of Akiva Eger.
-* However after Hadassah's death in Brody some time before 1837, Leo Meir Rosanes married her sister Beile Eger who had been born in Posen in 1822.
-* Leo Rosanes, Jakob's father, was a merchant in Brody which was becoming increasingly important as a trade centre because of its location which made it a transit point for goods moving between the Austrian and Russian empires.
 * Jakob's education was not quite what one would have expected of someone who would go on to an academic career.
 * Rosanes, however, wanted to attend university and between 1858 and 1860 he prepared himself to enter the University of Breslau.
 * In addition to Schroeter, Rosanes had been taught by some excellent lecturers at Breslau such as Ferdinand Joachimsthal, Rudolf Lipschitz, O E Meyer, and Paul Bachmann.